Michael Allen (Canadian football): CFL statistics

-Retirement and career
+Post-playing career

 Allen retired after the 1994 season and founded Victory Promotions.
 Victory Promotions sold pre-paid phone cards that worked on AT&T Canada's long-distance network.
 Through a licensing deal with the Canadian Football League Players' Association, the phone cards featured images of well-known CFL players and were sold at the Canadian Football Hall of Fame.